apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

 Test platform Endianness
 ------------------------

-The stress test application will output raw binary data for generated integers.
-An integer is 4 bytes and thus the byte order or [Endianness](https://en.wikipedia.org/wiki/Endianness) of the data must be correct for the test application.
+The stress test application will output raw binary data for generated integers or longs.
+An integer is 4 bytes and a long is 8 bytes and thus the byte order or [Endianness](https://en.wikipedia.org/wiki/Endianness) of the data must be correct for the test application.
 The stress test application can support either big-endian or little-endian format.
 The application will auto-detect the platform and will default to output binary data using the native byte order.